Written by John Jeremiah

 - Sloppily placed ads:

-The Razz Guy is currently showing in cinemas nationwide (Nigeria).
+The Therapist is available in cinemas nationwide (Nigeria).

 John Jeremiah is an art lover who just wants to watch films and be taken care of.
 If he isn’t seeing something, he’s probably reading or eating okpa.